Suggester/Documentation/config/locale.md

 ### What is it for?
 This setting defines which language will Suggester use when responding to commands.
 If a user has already configured a locale using the `.locale` command, Suggester will prioritize it.

+?> If a server has [Community](https://support.discord.com/hc/en-us/articles/360047132851-Enabling-Your-Community-Server) enabled, the bot will attempt to set it as the configured locale.
+This process **only** occurs when Suggester joins the server.

 ### Usage
 Set up the server locale using `.config locale [language]`